 Configuring the cabin like a real airline

-Step 3.1 puts your A359 on a real fuselage.
-221 inches wide.
-The premium-heavy four-class config in the screenshot lays out 336 seats: 4 First at 78-inch pitch, 36 Business at 60 inches, 35 Premium Economy at 38 inches, and 261 Economy at 31 inches.
-The Tallies panel reports this is 21 more seats than a typical A359 config (+7%), with a yield multiplier of ×1.17 and no fuel burn penalty over the baseline engine option.
+The Cabin step puts your A21N on a real fuselage.
+144 inches wide.
+A legacy-standard two-class config lays out 172 seats: 28 Business at 60-inch pitch and 144 Economy at 30-inch pitch.
+The Tallies panel reports this is 28 seats less than a typical A21N config (-14%), with a yield multiplier of ×1.16 because of the heavier premium share, and no fuel burn penalty over the baseline engine option.

 The seat map shows what matters operationally: